The Maximin Support Method: An Extension of the D'Hondt Method to Approval-Based Multiwinner Elections: Review of the D'Hondt Apportionment Method

-The D'Hondt method is a particular example from a family of voting systems known as highest averages methods or divisor methods~\cite{electSyst}.
-The use of candidate lists is required.
-To assign $S$ seats to the lists, the votes obtained by each list are divided by a sequence of divisors. $S$ seats are then assigned to the lists with the highest $S$ quotients.

-The different highest averages methods use the same procedure described above but they vary in the particular sequence of divisors.
-In the case of the D'Hondt method, the sequence 1, 2, 3, 4, \dots~ is used.
+The \emph{D'Hondt method} (aka \emph{Jefferson method}) is a particular example from a family of apportionment methods known as \emph{divisor methods}~\citep{electSyst,balYoung,Puke14a}.
+These methods assign seats to parties based on a sequence of \emph{divisors} $(d_1, d_2, d_3, \ldots)$, and different divisor methods differ in their choice of this sequence.
+Divisor methods can be illustrated by constructing a table in which columns correspond to parties and rows correspond to divisors.
+The entry in row $i$ and column $j$ is given by $v_j/d_i$, i.e., the number of votes of party $P_j$ divided by the $i$-th divisor.
+The divisor method then assigns the $k$ seats to the parties corresponding to the $k$ highest quotients in this table.

-An example of the use of the D'Hondt method is shown in Table~\ref{tab:dhondtEx1}, where five seats must be assigned to three lists: {\bf A} (composed of candidates $a_1, \ldots, a_5$), {\bf B} (composed of candidates $b_1, \ldots, b_5$), and {\bf C} (composed of candidates $c_1, \ldots, c_5$), which have received 5,100; 3,150; and 1,750 votes, respectively.
-As shown in Table~\ref{tab:dhondtEx1}, the D'Hondt method would assign three seats to list {\bf A}, one to {\bf B}, and one to {\bf C}.
+The D'Hondt method is defined via the divisor sequence $(d_1, d_2, d_3, \ldots) = (1,2,3,\dots)$.
+An example of the use of the D'Hondt method is shown in Table~\ref{tab:dhondtEx1}, where five seats must be assigned to three parties: $P_1$ (composed of candidates $a_1, \ldots, a_5$), $P_2$ (composed of candidates $b_1, \ldots, b_5$), and $P_3$ (composed of candidates $c_1, \ldots, c_5$).
+As shown in Table~\ref{tab:dhondtEx1}, the D'Hondt method assigns three seats to party $P_1$, one to party $P_2$, and one to party $P_3$.
+Using the lexicographic order to break ties among candidates of the same party, the set of elected candidates is $\{a_1, a_2, a_3, b_1, c_1\}$.

-As discussed earlier, if closed lists are used, the elected candidates from each list are those ranked first in each list until the required number of seats has been assigned.
-So, for this example, the elected candidates would be $a_1, a_2, a_3, b_1$ and $c_1$.